Ian Holloway: Grimsby Town

 Grimsby replaced Holloway temporarily with his assistant Ben Davies who following the club's next game, commented "I had a good chat with him, and everything was okay.
 We went into the game against Bradford on Tuesday night, and he came in the next morning and said he'd resigned.
 Obviously it's hard to take when you get close to someone over the last year or so, but that's the way it goes."

-Since his resignation, Holloway has drawn criticism in both the nature of his departure and the state and quality of the team that he had put together during the summer, with the squad he left behind bloated in numbers and lacking in quality.
-On 29 January, Holloway stated that he had left the club in a better position than when he arrived, this is despite the club being in embroiled in a relegation battle with a squad that seemed destined for relegation.
+After his resignation, Holloway drew criticism in both the nature of his departure and the state and quality of the team that he had put together during the summer, with the squad he left behind bloated in numbers and lacking in quality.
+Holloway later stated that he had left the club in a better position than when he arrived, despite the club being embroiled in a relegation battle with a squad that seemed destined for relegation.

-On 12 January 2021, Grimsby Town became the first football club in England to be fined for breaking COVID-19 protocol after it was revealed that Holloway had played darts with some of his players at the club's training ground.
+On 12 January 2021, Grimsby Town became the first football club in England to be fined for breaking COVID-19 protocol after an EFL investigation revealed that the club had broken several social distancing rules, including Holloway having played darts with some of his players at the club's training ground.

 On 27 April 2021, Grimsby were relegated back to non-League for a second time.
 Former Mariners player and BBC Humberside co-commentator Gary Croft blamed Holloway for using the club as "a bit of a play thing", and reflected that "I just can't believe that people have stood around and watched it happen, watched it unfurl without getting into him, questioning him, and finding out what's going on".

 Unemployed years

-Following his initial departure from Grimsby, Holloway went on to state that he was unsure whether he would return to football management again, saying his appetite for football has diminished.
+Following his initial departure from Grimsby, Holloway went on to state that he was unsure whether he would return to football management again, saying his appetite for football had diminished.

 In a podcast interview in late 2022, Holloway blamed his Grimsby departure on the COVID-19 pandemic and the fact that his scouting network was not suited to operate at League Two level.
-He also stated he would be interested in a return to management but only at EFL Championship level.
+He also stated he would be interested in a return to management, but only at EFL Championship level.

 In February 2023, Holloway applied for and was interviewed for the vacancy at Scottish Premiership side Motherwell, although the board eventually chose Stuart Kettlewell.